KuroInuNoKze/Thiio/README.md

 - Vue Router -> For routing, and keep the instruders out with his Navigation Guards... and routing.

 Notes:
-- Since its not a big project it there only one Custom Component thet i needed "NotificationDialog.vue", it's only functionlity is to notify about the accions that are been held between the fontend and the Endpoint API.
+- Since its not a big project it there only one Custom Component thet i needed "NotificationDialog.vue", it's only functionlity is to notify about the actions that are been held between the fontend and the Endpoint API.
 - All pages except login,  are wrapped by a layout "AdminLayout" and cant be accesed without been logged in.
 - At src/assets/js there a small module for handle the axios Promise errors and establish the tittle and message for the dialog that is going to deliver the notification to the user.